 For those who are following the Gulf of America bills they are moving through the process.
+House Bill

-House Bill 575 passed both committees and is now ready to be heard on the House floor.
-House Bill passed the House Special Order on April 3rd with a 78-27 vote.
-The House Bill passed the Senate 28-9 and has been sent to the Governor for approval.
+575 passed both committees and is now ready to be heard on the House floor.
+House Bill passed House Special Order April 3rd with a 78-27 vote.
+The Bill is now in Messages.
 Senate Bill 608 passed the Senate Community Affairs Committee 4-3.
 The bill also passed the Senate Fiscal Policy on April 2nd with a vote of 10-5.
-The Senate Bill was scheduled to be on the Senate Special Order April 9th and was laid on the table and the House Bill was taken up and passed.
+The Senate Bill is scheduled to be on the Senate Special Order April 9th.
+The bills should be enrolled and will be on the way to the Governor.
 These bills will update the statutes to say Gulf of America.

 Also, Senate Bill 1058 passed its first committee on March 11th with a delete all amendment with a vote of 6-1.
-The bill has passed the second committee of reference PreK-12 Education and passed the Senate Rules Committee 22-3.
-The Senate bill was scheduled for the Senate Special Order April 9th.
-The Senate Bill was laid on the table and the Senate took up the House Bill and passed it 28-9.
+The bill has passed the second committee of reference PreK-12 Education and passed Senate Rules Committee 22-3.
+The bill is now scheduled for the Senate Special Order April 9th.
 This bill would update educational materials to read Gulf of America.
 House Bill 549 was heard in the House Education and Employment Committee on March 13th and passed with a vote of 16-2.
 The bill is now a committee substitute.
 The bill had references removed and passed its final committee stop.
 The House bill passed both committees of reference and is now ready for the House floor.
 The House passed the House floor on April 3rd 78-29.
-The House Bill has been sent to the Governor and is waiting for his approval.
+The bill is now in Messages.